MinaProtocol/mina/README-dev.md

 If an existing pinned package is updated, either in the Mina repository or in the the submodule's repository, it will be automatically re-pinned in CI.

-If you add a new package in the Mina repository or as a submodule, you must do all of the following:
+If you add a new package in the Miningbit repository or as a submodule, you must do all of the following:

 1. Update [`Dockerfile-toolchain`](/dockerfiles/Dockerfile-toolchain) as required; there are comments that distinguish the treatment of submodules from other packages